seanzhangkx8/ConvoKit/docs/source/pivotal.rst

 Pivotal Moment Measure
 ====================================
-Please note: this transformer requires installing convokit with the optional LLM packages via `pip install convokit[llm]`
+Please note: this transformer requires installing convokit with the optional LLM packages via `pip install 'convokit[llm]'` (or `pip install 'convokit[llmmac]'` for macOS users)

 The `PivotalMomentMeasure` transformer identifies pivotal moments in conversations as described in this `paper <http://www.cs.cornell.edu/~cristian/Pivotal_Moments.html>`_.